uab-cgds-worthey/quac/docs/input_output.md

 | fastq_screen          | `--include_prior_qc`      | Filepath to FastQ Screen `txt` files.
 Use comma as delimiter if multiple files.                       |
 | dedup                 | `--include_prior_qc`      | Filepath to Picard's MarkDuplicates `txt` files.
 Use comma as delimiter if multiple files.            |
 | multiqc_rename_config | `--allow_sample_renaming` | Filepath to label rename configfile to use with multiqc                                               |

+Refer to our system testing directory for example sample config files at `.test/configs`.
+For example:

+* `.test/configs/no_priorQC/sample_config/project_2samples_wgs.tsv` - Sample config file for WGS samples and no prior QC.
+* `.test/configs/no_priorQC/sample_config/project_2samples_exome.tsv` - Sample config file for exome samples and no prior QC.
+Note that WGS and exome samples can't be used in the same config file.
+* `.test/configs/include_priorQC/sample_config/project_2samples_wgs.tsv` - Sample config file for WGS samples with prior QC data available from [certain QC tools](./index.md#optional-qc-output-consumed-by-quac).

 ### Pedigree file